dezoito/dezoito.github.io/_posts/2023-12-28-rust-ollama-grid-search.md

 ## Experiments

-Consider the task of generating "**clear and concise**" summaries for classified text in a foreign language.
+Consider the task of generating "**clear and concise**" summaries for different document types in a database.

 After deciding on a particular model, we selected 4 different types of commonly used documents that vary in style.